-Once your first trimester is complete, it’s time to begin using your OPERATION DUE DATE MOM & BABY TRACKING CHART which may become part of your medical record.
+PAK encourages all expecting moms to use our FREE mobile app ME Preg.
+But if you don’t own a smartphone, please download and use our Mom & Baby Tracking Chart that is now available in SPANISH, Mantener Rastreo de Mamá y Bebé!
+Once you reach Week 8, it’s time to begin using your Mom & Baby Tracking Chart which may become part of your medical record.
 With so many new and exciting changes taking place each week, it’s important to keep track of the most important ones for the health of you and your baby.
-Our chart allows you to track your pregnancy from a weekly chronicle beginning with Week 13 to a daily register monitoring your baby’s Movement Counts beginning around Week 28 until delivery.
+Our chart allows you to track your pregnancy from a weekly chronicle beginning at Week 8 to a daily register monitoring your baby’s Movement Counts beginning around Week 28 until delivery day.

-You will begin at Week 13 tracking your weight (noting if any edema is present), your blood pressure (BP), your urine (noticing the presence of protein/sugar, etc.), your baby’s fetal heart rate and your baby’s fetal movements once they begin.
-You will have fundal height measured at every visit beginning around Week 16.
+At each health care visit, you will track your weight (noting if any edema is present), your blood pressure (BP), your urine (noticing the presence of protein/sugar, etc.) and your baby’s fetal heart rate.
+You will begin having fundal height measured at Week 16 and your baby’s fetal movements will start being noted around Week 20.

 Since you don‘t see your doctor, midwife or health care team every day, it is up to you to pay close attention each day to your baby’s movements.
 By simply counting your baby’s movements, you will get to know your baby’s daily movement patterns.
 The consistency in your baby’s movements every day will let you know that your baby is well.